British engineering giant Arup revealed as $25 million deepfake scam victim - KESQ

 “Our financial stability and business operations were not affected and none of our internal systems were compromised,” the person added.

-According to Hong Kong police, the elaborate scam saw the employee duped into attending a video call with people he believed were the CFO and other members of staff, but all of whom turned out to be deepfake recreations, Hong Kong police revealed in February.
-They did not name the company or parties involved.
+Hong Kong police said in February that during the elaborate scam the employee, a finance worker, was duped into attending a video call with people he believed were the chief financial officer and other members of staff, but all of whom turned out to be deepfake re-creations.
+The authorities did not name the company or parties involved at the time.

+According to police, the worker had initially suspected he had received a phishing email from the company’s UK office, as it specified the need for a secret transaction to be carried out.
+However, the worker put aside his doubts after the video call because other people in attendance had looked and sounded just like colleagues he recognized.

+He subsequently agreed to send a total of 200 million Hong Kong dollars — about $25.6 million.
+The amount was sent across 15 transactions, Hong Kong public broadcaster RTHK reported, citing police.

-As a top global engineering consulting firm, Arup was also responsible for landmarks such as the Bird’s Nest, site of the 2008 Beijing Olympic Games.
+As a top engineering consulting firm, Arup has 18,500 employees across 34 offices around the world.
+It was responsible for landmarks such as the Bird’s Nest stadium, site of the 2008 Beijing Olympic Games.

 “Like many other businesses around the globe, our operations are subject to regular attacks, including invoice fraud, phishing scams, WhatsApp voice spoofing, and deepfakes.
-What we have seen is that the number and sophistication of these attacks has been rising sharply in recent months,” Rob Greig, Arup’s global CIO, said in the emailed statement.
+What we have seen is that the number and sophistication of these attacks has been rising sharply in recent months,” Rob Greig, Arup’s global chief information officer, said in the emailed statement.

 Authorities around the world are growing increasingly concerned about the sophistication of deepfake technology and the nefarious uses it can be put to.